 - analyze artworks on the basis of social, cultural, political, economic and/or ethnic contexts and issues relevant to women's and gender studies. - demonstrate critical thinking and visual literacy skills through oral and written communication, including those used to analyze, evaluate and synthesize primary and secondary sources. - analyze artistic traditions through a cross-cultural perspective and in a global context. - apply technical processes of studio art in written assignments in the field of Art History.

-- 1. Complete the Skills Certificate course requirements.
-27-28 - 2.
-Meet the requirements for this certificate level. - 3.
+- 1. Meet the requirements for this certificate level. - 2.
 Complete the following.